Improving Participatory Trialing Methodology

 Identifying accessions in genetic resource collections to use for traits of importance to organic systems, or any new breeding objective, can be challenging due to the lack of information on many accessions.
 We are screening the entire USDA carrot germplasm collection with Phil Simon’s research group.
 We will then test our ability to use data on carrot varieties collected in organic systems and genomic fingerprints of the USDA collection to predict which accessions will be most useful to use as parents in organic breeding programs.
 This will be compared with direct selection based on the phenotypes collected in a conventional system (a typical situation for breeders trying to start an organic breeding program).
 Phil Simon, Irwin Goldman and David Spooner, co-PIs.
 Funded by USDA-AFRI Foundational plant breeding program.

-We are also working with Phil Simon’s group on a Specialty Crop Research Initiative project to develop breeding populations and genomic tools in carrot.
+Phil Simon, USDA-ARS, PI.
+We are working with Phil Simon’s group on a Specialty Crop Research Initiative project to develop breeding populations and genomic tools in carrot.
 The goals of this project are to identify favorable phenotypes in diverse carrot germplasm and breeding stocks for traits important for growers and consumers; generate a genomics database for that germplasm; develop a platform to deliver phenotypic and genotypic information for carrot breeders to tap into the breadth of carrot genetic diversity; and establish a science-based foundation for long-term carrot improvement.
 We will be conducting genome-wide association analyses on priority traits for carrot breeders using data from the USDA-NPGS collection and breeding lines.
-Phil Simon, USDA-ARS, PI.
 Funded by USDA Specialty Crop Research Initiative.

 Carrot Improvement for Organic Agriculture (CIOA 2)